-And whereas the elected officials of the City of Mississauga have and continue to recognize their obligation to serve their constituents in a conscientious and diligent manner recognizing that as leaders of the community, they are held to a higher standard of behaviour and conduct;
+Members of Mississauga Council recognize their obligation to serve their constituents and the public in a conscientious and diligent manner understanding that as leaders of the community, they are held to a higher standard of behaviour and conduct.

-And whereas ethics and integrity are at the core of public confidence in government and in the political process, and elected officials are expected to perform their duties in office and arrange their private affairs in a manner that promotes public confidence, avoids the improper use of influence of their office and conflicts of interests, both apparent and real and the need to uphold both the letter and the spirit of the law including policies adopted by Council;
+Members recognize that ethics and integrity are at the core of public confidence in government and in the political process; that elected officials are expected to perform their duties in office and arrange their private affairs in a manner that promotes public confidence, avoids the improper use of influence of their office and conflicts of interests, both apparent and real.
+They recognize the need to uphold both the letter and the spirit of the law including policies adopted by Council.